NVIDIA/hpc-container-maker/docs/building_blocks.md

 A MPI building block should be installed prior to this building block.

-As a side effect, this building block modifies `PATH` to include the Catalyst build.

 If GPU rendering will be used then a [cudagl](https://hub.docker.com/r/nvidia/cudagl) base image is recommended.